rehierl/html-outliner-spec/issue-associations-notes.md

 objects will only be created when entering such an element.

-The disadvantage of these definitions is that any element will have an `innerOutline` property, although its value will be a null reference as most elements are no sectioning elements and, as such, have no definition for an inner outline.
+The disadvantage of these definitions is that any element will have an `innerOutline` property.
+In general, this property will be undefined as most of the elements are no sectioning elements and, as such, have no definition for an inner outline.

-If an official term, e.g. 'sectioning element', would exist that allowed to refer to the group of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which would allow to define these properties as follows:
+If an official term, e.g. 'sectioning element', would exist that allowed to refer to the group of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type.
+These properties could then be defined as follows:

 - `Outline SectioningElement.innerOutline`
 - `SectioningElement Outline.outlineOwner`
 - `(sectioningElement.innerOutline.outlineOwner == sectioningElement)`

 The difference is that only those nodes, for which a definition of an inner outline exists, have an `innerOutline` property.

 <!-- ####################################################################### -->
 <h2 id="section-starting-node">section.startingElement -